V-Sekai/manuals/decisions/20230803-idle-rpg-home.md

 ### Setting

+Our game is set in a "Comfortable Cyberprep" realm.
+It merges sci-fi with ease, where tech and humans harmoniously coexist.
+Players explore a future city where technology is part of life.
+The city glows with neon lights, holographic interfaces, and advanced AI, yet retains homeliness.
+Buildings radiate warmth, digital trees line streets changing hues with seasons, and cafes serve VR pods with coffee.
+This blend of high-tech and cozy creates a unique, thrilling yet soothing ambiance, ideal for our game.

 1. A well made sharp and cozy place.
 2. Static couch collider: A fixed location where players can interact or rest.
 3. Static bed without collider: A place for characters to rejuvenate without any physical interaction.